Loading...

 Groups

-Users can be part of multiple groups and control statements of all those groups will be used for authorization, along with default statements (if applicable).
-In case of conflicts, longer URL paths and deny statements take higher precedence.
+Users can belong to multiple groups and hence can have various roles.
+Permissions from all the assigned roles, as well as the System role, will be used in authorization.
+In case of conflicts, longer URL paths and deny permissions take higher precedence.

 Version

-Details of last update can be checked with,
+Details of last change in roles can be checked with,

 sudo 0snet --ac